DoviniJ/GxEprsDummy/README.md

 1056980 1056980 3.69300366651739 13.6382760809109 -3.15649 69 -8.56737 4.78248 -1.49547 -7.49413 -5.39887 1.85316 4.07476 1.05351 0.825942 -2.09669 1 20
 ```

-6) Bphe_target.txt - This is a .txt file which contains
+6) Bphe_target.txt - This is a .txt file which contains the following columns in order.
-* FID,
-* IID and
-* binary phenotype (0=controls, 1=cases)

-of the target sample as columns.
 The target dataset has 1939 individuals who are independent from the discovery dataset.
 Note that the file has no column headings.
+* FID
+* IID
+* binary phenotype (0=controls, 1=cases) of the target sample

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236635388-53c3ff05-ae8b-498c-8354-0e1419aaf56f.png) -->
 ```
 1001035 1001035 0